donovanm21/oop_booking_app/README.md

 Using Terminal on Mac or CMD on Windows to run the below command.

-Ensuring you are in the cloned directory, you can run the below command to start a php docker container and serve the files from the folder on your machine.
+Ensuring you are in the cloned directory, you can run the below command to start a php docker container and serve the files from the folder on your machine or a server.

 ```bash
 docker run -d -p 8070:80 --name oop-booking-app -v "$PWD":/var/www/html php:7.2-apache